nik20vik/Chat-App/README.md

 # Chat-App

-DevChat is a Chat App made for dev community.
-This chat app has mulitple users chatting at same time feature and in different rooms too.
-Enter name, Select room and chat with community.
+DevChat is a Chat App made for the dev community.
+This chat app has multiple users chatting at the same time feature and in different rooms too.
+Enter your name, Select a room, and chat with the community.

 It uses socket.io.
 For more - https://socket.io/docs/v4/